-The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Council's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Effect if Actual Results Differ from Item Uncertainties Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the the rate at which salaries are discount rate assumption would result pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, change in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, change in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged by Leicestershire County Council to provide all Leicestershire authorities with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
 For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of £7,208k.
 However, the assumptions interact in complex ways.
-During 2016/17 the Council's actuaries advised that the net pensions liability increased by £5,603k.
+During 2016/17 the Authority's actuaries advised that the net pensions liability increased by £5,603k.
 This is as a result of changes to actuarial gains on assets and liabilities.
+Arrears At the 31st March 2017, Harborough District Council had a balance for sundry debtors of £1,629k.
+A review of significant balances resulted in a provision of £413k (25%).
+This includes provision for outstanding \$106 debtors.
+If collection rates were to deteriorate, an increase in the amount of the impairment of doubtful debts of 5% would result in an additional £81k needing to be set aside as an allowance.